Deems May

-Bert Deems May (born March 6, 1969) is an American former professional football tight end who played eight seasons in the National Football League (NFL).
+Bert Deems May (born March 6, 1969) is an American former professional football player who was a tight end for eight seasons in the National Football League (NFL).
 He played for the San Diego Chargers from 1992 to 1996 and for the Seattle Seahawks from 1997 to 1999.
-He was selected by the Chargers in the seventh round of the 1992 NFL draft with the 174th overall pick.
+He played college football for the North Carolina Tar Heels and was selected by the Chargers in the seventh round of the 1992 NFL draft with the 174th overall pick.